 Naturally, this required another half-dozen pine trees to be cut down and two massive loads of crush-concrete.
 Fortunately, the removal of the stumps was unnecessary.

-When we moved into the house, I reasoned with my wife that I needed a new John Deere 1025R sub-compact tractor so that I could do much of the property work myself.
-Well, I'm glad I had the tractor, and the chain saw.
+When we moved into the house, I reasoned with my wife that I needed a new John Deere 1025R sub-compact tractor to do much of the property work myself.
+Well, I'm glad I had the tractor and the chain saw.
 But I was a little under-powered for some of the stumps alongside the driveway.

 All-in-all, the project turned out well, and the lights looked beautiful.
 I had two post lights at the end of the driveway by the road.
 Then more lights at a couple of intervals up to the concrete portion of the driveway.
 I did have to buy two more fixtures to put alongside my new driveway turnaround.

-Hopefully, the night time view below shows OK, but the lights illuminate enough to see where you are going, without lighting up everything.
-A nice gentle glow.
+Hopefully, the night time view below shows OK, but the lights illuminate enough to see where you are going without lighting up everything—a nice gentle glow.
+The next step is to install the outdoor light timer.

-As mentioned earlier, the electrician who wired the house installed a switch inside the front door with which we could use to turn the new driveway light on and off.
+As mentioned earlier, the electrician who wired the house installed a switch inside the front door, which we could use to turn the new driveway light on and off.
 However, I didn't want to have to do this manually every night.
+I wanted an automatic outdoor light timer.

 Volt Lighting offers timer and photocell options to use with their low-voltage transformers.
 However, once these options are installed and configured, you have no way to change the settings other than to go out in the yard.

-Also, I didn't want the lights on all night (photocell option), and I also wanted to be able to turn them on or off manually.
+Also, I didn't want the lights on all night (photocell option), and I also wanted to turn them on or off manually.
 Again, doing this without going into the woods and adjusting the transformer timers.

 The Lutron Caseta Wireless switch gave me the following control options for our new landscape lights: